 \paragraph{ {\bf Relative residual finiteness --}} We now state a relative version of residual finiteness of the fundamental group of a given closed hyperbolic surface $\Sigma$ which is adapted to a given admissible decomposition $(X,S)$.
 More precisely, we want to find coverings of $\Sigma$ where we keep a copy of $S$ while increasing the internal systole and collar width of its admissible complement $X$.
 The following theorem in the case where $S$ is empty, can be deduced from the residual finiteness of surface groups.

 \begin{theorem}[Relative residual finiteness] Let $\Sigma$ be a closed hyperbolic surface and $(X,S)$ be an admissible decomposition of $\Sigma$.
-Then, given $K>0$, there exists a closed hyperbolic surface $\hat \Sigma$ with an admissible decomposition $(\hat X,\hat S)$ as well as a finite covering $p: \hat \Sigma \to \Sigma$ such that \begin{enumerate} \item the restriction $p|_{\hat S}:\hat S\to S$ is a $(1:1)$ isometry; \item the internal systole of $\hat X$ is larger than $K$; \item the boundary components of $\hat X$ have disjoint half collars of width larger than $K$. \end{enumerate} \end{theorem} \begin{remark}[Enough topological room on $\hat X$] Assume the hypothesis of Theorem \ref{t.finitecovering}, and consider $S_0$ a compact surface with boundary (not necessarily connected and possibly with degenerate components\footnote{This would be isolated simple closed geodesics with large embedded collars.
+Then, given $K>0$, there exists a closed hyperbolic surface $\hat \Sigma$ with an admissible decomposition $(\hat X,\hat S)$ as well as a finite covering $p: \hat \Sigma \to \Sigma$ such that \begin{enumerate} \item the restriction $p|_{\hat S}:\hat S\to S$ is a $(1:1)$ isometry; \item the internal systole of $\hat X$ is larger than $K$; \item the boundary components of $\hat X$ have disjoint half collars of width larger than $K$. \end{enumerate} \end{theorem} Notice that conditions (1) and (2) imply condition (3) with a smaller constant depending on the length of the boundary components of $S$.
+We state the three conditions because this is the way we will use it.

+\begin{remark}[Enough topological room on $\hat X$] Assume the hypothesis of Theorem \ref{t.finitecovering}, and consider $S_0$ a compact surface with boundary (not necessarily connected and possibly with degenerate components\footnote{This would be isolated simple closed geodesics with large embedded collars.